Myles Hippolyte: Livingston

 On 10 July 2014, Hippolyte signed for Scottish Championship club Livingston on a one-year deal, after impressing manager John McGlynn while on trial.
 Hippolyte's debut for the club (the first professional appearance of his career) came in a Scottish Challenge Cup first round match versus Queen of the South on 26 July 2014.
 With the score at 2–2, he came on as a 70th-minute substitute for Gary Glen.
 In the extra time period, Hippolyte scored his first competitive goal for the club in an eventual 4–3 win and he went on to score four goals in his first eight games.
 Hippolyte started in the 4–0 2015 Scottish Challenge Cup Final victory over Alloa Athletic and won the first silverware of his career.
-He finished the 2014–15 season with 42 appearances and six goals, as Livi escaped relegation on the final day of the season.
+He finished the 2014–15 season with 42 appearances and six goals, as Livingston escaped relegation on the final day of the season.
 In late June 2015, he signed a new one-year contract.

-Hippolyte began his 2015–16 season with what proved to be the winning goal in a 2–1 victory over Clyde in the first round of Livi's defence of the Scottish Challenge Cup.
+Hippolyte began his 2015–16 season with what proved to be the winning goal in a 2–1 victory over Clyde in the first round of Livingston's defence of the Scottish Challenge Cup.
 He began the season as a starter, before reverting to a substitute role in October 2015.
 He departed the Almondvale Stadium on 29 January 2016, after making 64 appearances and scoring 8 goals in 18 months with Livingston.